(Mostly) Manually Building and Releasing python-easygraph#

-We choose to build Linux wheels on GitHub Actions because it’s reliable.
-For other platforms, we build manually on our machines, because we’ve yet to find a way to make it work on GitHub Actions.
+We build Linux wheels on GitHub Actions due to its reliability.
+For other platforms, we manually build on our local machines, as we haven’t yet found a way to automate this process on GitHub Actions.

 Please refer to GitHub CLI documentation for installation instructions.